aidenmclendon/basketball_web/README.md

-Basketball webscraper that uses Beutiful soup library to parse through MVPs using jypterlabs
+Basketball webscraper that uses Beautiful soup library to parse through MVPs using jypterlabs